mattswalter/arcpy/README.md

 Scripts written using arcpy library.

-raster_zonal_statistics: Runs Zonal statistics to table tool on all rasters within a folder and combines them into a single csv.
+raster_zonal_stats: Runs Zonal statistics to table tool on all rasters within a folder and combines them into a single csv.